gaberull/gaberull/README.md

 ## Current Projects   📂

-### Web Application and Employee Database for Supreme Systems Inc.
+### Database System and Web Application for Supreme Systems Inc.

 This application does the following:
-- Authenticates user and allows upload of excel document containing employee records for Supreme Systems Inc.
+- Authenticates web user and allows upload of excel document containing employee records for Supreme Systems Inc.
-- Uploads original excel file to Google Cloud Storage bucket organizes according to upload date
+- Uploads original excel file to Google Cloud Storage bucket and organizes files according to upload date
 - Parses employee data and converts file to CSV (with option to download)
 - Updates MySQL database of employees and marks non-existent employees as "inactive"
 - Displays employee records according to the following pre-defined queries: